-48. In assessing environment, the Panel will consider research environment in terms of vitality and sustainability, including its contribution to the vitality and sustainability of the wider discipline or research base.
-[Example 1: The Panel will grade each environment submission as a whole with a profile rating using one or more of five categories of quality level as set out in paragraphs [63-65] of the General Panel Guidelines.
-There is no weighting attached to individual aspects in the assessment.]
-[Example 2: The Panel will grade each environment submission with weighting attached to individual aspects as follows -
+- 48. In assessing environment, the Panel will consider research environment in terms of vitality and sustainability, including its contribution to the vitality and sustainability of the wider discipline or research base.
+The Biology Panel will grade each environment submission with weighting attached to individual aspects as follows

-- research and impact strategy [10]%
+- research and impact strategy 10%

-- research integrity and research ethics [5%]
+- research integrity and research ethics 5%

-- people [15]%
+- people 20%

 - income (e.g. grants received), infrastructure and facilities -

-[30]%
+30%

-- collaboration [20]%
+- collaboration 20%

-- esteem [10]%
+- esteem and contribution to the discipline or research base -

-- contribution to the discipline or research base [10]%
+15%

-The Panel will use one or more of the five categories of quality level as specified in paragraphs [63-65] of the General Panel Guidelines for assessing each aspect within the environment element and by aggregating assessments of individual aspects to form an overall assessment for each UoA-level environment submission.]
+The Panel will use one or more of the five categories of quality level as specified in paragraphs 63-65 of the General Panel Guidelines for assessing each aspect within the environment element and by aggregating assessments of individual aspects to form an overall assessment for each UoA-level environment submission.